MrNico96/futurice-cc/README.md

 # Run it local
-The entire application is contained within the `app.rb` file.
+Start the `src/app.js` file.
 ## Install
     npm install
 ### Run the app
     npm start
-    or with better nodedeam
+    or with better nodemon
     npm dev
 ### Run the tests
     npm run test